arjanchaudharyy/GarudRecon/README.md

   <summary><b>garudrecon cronjobs -h</b></summary>

 ```
-This command utilizes a web scraping approach to collect subdomains of the specified domain.
+This command runs scheduled reconnaissance tasks on a specified domain, such as monitoring subdomains, ports, JavaScript files, and live hosts.
+It supports various monitoring functions and can be customized with configuration files and verbose output.

 Usage:
   garudrecon cronjobs [flags]